laminas/laminas-soap/doc/book/auto-discovery.md

 difficult; this task is complicated when the API for your service changes, as any changes then need to be synced back to the WSDL.

-These problems may be solved via WSDL autodiscovery, which zend-soap provides via its `Zend\Soap\AutoDiscover` class.
+These problems may be solved via WSDL autodiscovery, which laminas-soap provides via its `Laminas\Soap\AutoDiscover` class.

-Autodiscovery in zend-soap follows the same patterns as you use for creating a zend-soap `Server`, but uses the classes and functions attached to it to extract the information required to generate a WSDL document.
+Autodiscovery in laminas-soap follows the same patterns as you use for creating a laminas-soap `Server`, but uses the classes and functions attached to it to extract the information required to generate a WSDL document.

-As a refresher, zend-soap allows using either of the following to define a
+As a refresher, laminas-soap allows using either of the following to define a
 server:

 - PHP classes.